Team-Scheduler/js-models/README.md

         - SetWorkday(day number, code string, workcenter-id string, start-hour number, hours-worked number) - sets the workday for the day provided, with the rest of the information.

+### Leave

+This object is used to record a single leave using the combination of leave date and code.
+This object is also used in the leave request to designate the codes to use on the various days of a leave request.

+    1. Members
+    2. Methods